Jordan was my first trip to the Middle East and it quickly became one of my all-time favorite destinations!

-The Wadi Rum is an UNESCO World Heritage Site located in the southern part of Jordan.
-This is a huge desert area with the most amazing landscapes you’ll ever see!
-If you’re into photography you will absolutely love it.
-Oh, and it’s definitely one of the most Instagrammable places in Jordan as well!
-Try to plan at least a half day for visiting the desert but if you have more time I would rather recommend to spend one full day and a night in the Wadi Rum.
+Try to plan at least a half-day for visiting the desert but if you have more time I would rather recommend spending one full day and a night in the Wadi Rum.

 Where to stay in the Wadi Rum

 With mountain views, Wadi Rum Bubble Luxotel is located in Wadi Rum and has a restaurant and a 24-hour front desk.
 Complimentary WiFi is provided.
-There is a private bathroom with bidet in all units, along with a hairdryer and free toiletries.
+There is a private bathroom with a bidet in all units, along with a hairdryer and free toiletries.

-Featuring a terrace, Bedouin Night Camp features accommodation in Wadi Rum.
+Featuring a terrace, Bedouin Night Camp features accommodations in Wadi Rum.
 Guests at the camping can enjoy a buffet breakfast.
 Barbecue facilities are provided and guests can also relax in the garden or in the shared lounge area.

 3. Dead Sea

 Trust me, floating in the Dead Sea is a true bucket list experience!
 Although it’s really fun, there are some things you need to pay attention to.
-Read my 10 best tips for visiting the Dead Sea for more information!
+Read my best tips for visiting the Dead Sea for more information!